 The grants are for a period of 12 months and are awarded in full in April/May each year.
 After six months the winners are expected to submit an interim report on their projects, which will be evaluated by the EGU Outreach Committee.
 At this stage, the winners can request further (non-financial) help from the EGU, such as assistance in liaising with scientists or in further advertising their products.
-Winners are also expected to submit a final report at the end of the grant.
+Winner are expected to submit a final report, as well as a minimum of three high-resolution photos illustrating the project, at the end of the grant period.

 The EGU will not claim revenues from products resulting from the projects, but should be given full access to these products for further dissemination via its communication channels.
 Further, the winners should make clear when using their products that they were supported through a Public Engagement Grant from the European Geosciences Union.

 As the funder, the EGU gives grantees full editorial control of their work.
 Public Engagement Grant winners, not the EGU, are responsible for the content of their projects.

 For more information on EGU Public Engagement Grants, please contact: